kindelia/Kindelia/WHITEPAPER.md

 Kindelia represents its state as reversible runtime heaps.
 In other words, it would be as if we stored the memory of a JavaScript engine, or of Haskell's STG runtime, as the network state.
-A `IO.save` operation merely links the active function name to a pointer to a runtime expression.
+An `IO.save` operation merely links the active function name to a pointer to a runtime expression.
 That is why it is has basically no cost, and is only restricted by the total state size limit.

 This idea has an obvious problem, though: if there is any kind of space leak on the runtime, the blockchain size will grow permanently.
 This could be fixed with a global garbage collector, but that raises the question: who pays for it?
-Fortunatelly, we don't have to deal with this question, since HVM is garbage collection free.
-In other words, running an IO statement will always free all the memory it used, so, the only way the heap can grow is by using `IO.save`.
+Fortunatelly, we don't have to deal with this question, since HVM doesn't require a global search pass to collect garbage.
+Running an IO statement will always free all the memory it used, so, the only way the heap can grow is by using `IO.save`.

 In order for that to be possible, the HVM has an auxiliary garbage collection procedure that is triggered whenever a value goes out of scope.
 This happens